 Some radiators come ready-primed, so best to check

-Step 5 - Add your COAT paint.
 This is the fun bit - it’s time to apply your silky-smooth COAT topcoat.
 Use a quality paintbrush and apply in smooth strokes from top to bottom.
 Brushing the same way as the grooves makes for a smoother finish.

 Don’t overload your brush with paint, or you might end up with drips especially around the bottom.
 Try to slightly overlap each section as you work side-to-side, and don’t forget the top and bottom lip too.
 Leave 2-4 hours between coats - you’ll need to apply two.

-You’re done!
+Reassemble and you’re done!
 Let the radiator dry for at least 4 hours before turning on the heating.
 If you can leave it 24 hours, that’s even better.
 Don’t be worried if it smells a little bit when you first heat the radiator - that will disappear as the paint dries fully.

 Can I use a paint sprayer for Radiators?